 Certain nomenclatures are followed in daily life during the filing of cases in court.
 Advocates and students need to remember these for easy facilitation in filing cases.
 The wrong mention of nomenclature in the petition or pleading will give rise to defects and unnecessary delay.
 Below are the general nomenclatures followed by various courts in the Indian Jurisdiction.

 1. Misc.
 Case: There are a variety of cases filed with the court that are assigned a miscellaneous case number because they don’t fit into the nomenclature available to the court.

 2. ABLPL: ABLPL refers to Anticipatory Bail Application.
-All anticipatory bail applications apprehending arrest is filed under this head.
+All anticipatory bail applications apprehending arrest are filed under this head.

 3. BLAPL: BLAPL refers to Bail Applications.
 All bail applications are filed under this head where the accused is in custody.

 4. CC or 1CC: CC or 1CC stands for Complaint Cases.
-Such cases are filed before the Magistrate for taking cognizance of offences when the Police fail to register the FIR.
+Such cases are filed before the Magistrate to take cognizance of offences when the Police fail to register the FIR.

 5. CMP: CMP stands for Civil Miscellaneous Petition.
-Any case which is civil in nature and doesn’t fit into the nomenclature list available with the court can be filed under CMP nomenclature.
+Any case that is civil in nature and doesn’t fit into the nomenclature list available with the court can be filed under CMP nomenclature.

 7. Crl.
 A: Crl.
 A stands for Criminal Appeal.
 Any criminal case where an appeal lies to a higher court can be filed under this nomenclature.